apache/spark/docs/sql-ref-ansi-compliance.md

   - `element_at`: This function throws `ArrayIndexOutOfBoundsException` if using invalid indices.
   - `element_at`: This function throws `NoSuchElementException` if key does not exist in map.
   - `elt`: This function throws `ArrayIndexOutOfBoundsException` if using invalid indices.
+  - `parse_url`: This function throws `IllegalArgumentException` if input string is not a valid url.

 ### SQL Operators